-A committee clerk who qualifies for temporary disability income benefits and is interested in receiving such benefits must submit a written request to the LIO manager, together with a statement disclosing any other payments the employee is entitled to receive on account of the employee's temporary disability or the family member's or domestic partner's medical situation.
-The LIO manager must then forward the request along with the LIO manager's recommendation as to whether benefits should be approved to the executive director of the Legislative Council.
-The employee must also submit a statement from the treating physician that attests to the employee's qualifying condition or family member's or domestic partner's condition and need for the employee's care, whichever is applicable.
+A legislative employee who qualifies for temporary disability income benefits and is interested in receiving such benefits must submit a written request to the executive director, together with a statement disclosing any other payments the employee is entitled to receive on account of the employee's temporary disability or family member's or domestic partner's medical situation.
+The employee must also submit a statement from the treating physician that attests to the employee's qualifying condition or the family member's or domestic partner's condition and the need for the employee's care, whichever is applicable.
 The employee may also be required to submit additional information related to the temporary disability so that the executive director or the Personnel Committee may make a determination whether or not to grant the requested benefit.
-After consultation with the LIO manager, the executive director shall forward the request and recommendation to the Personnel Committee for its consideration and final decision.
+After consultation with the employee's office director, the executive director shall forward the request and a recommendation as to whether or not benefits should be approved to the Personnel Committee for its consideration and final decision.
 The Personnel Committee will report its decision to the Legislative Council following the Personnel Committee's decision on the employee's request but may not publicly disclose the medical or other reasons for the request.
-During any period when an employee is receiving temporary disability income benefits, the LIO manager or the executive director may require periodic statements from the treating physician attesting to the continued disability of the employee or the family member's or domestic partner's need for care.
+During any period when an employee is receiving temporary disability income benefits, the executive director may require periodic statements from the treating physician attesting to the continued disability of the employee or the family member's or domestic partner's need for care.